mmistakes/made-mistakes-jekyll/_source/_posts/articles/2013-08-29-365-days-of-drawing.md

 	<figcaption>Some of my favorite portraits I've illustrated.</figcaption>
 </figure>

 Here's to another fun year of blank faces.
-And to the thousands of you still waiting for portraits...
-I'm working on them, really I am.
+And to the thousands of you still waiting for portraits… I'm working on them, really I am.